AB-1609

 Enforcement Authority

 Enforcement by the Attorney General or a district attorney.
 No private right of action is established.
-The Attorney General may adopt regulations to further the chapter's purposes and provide additional guidance regarding compliance.
-Enforcement is not actionable during extraordinary or emergency situations as defined in the statute.
+The Attorney General may adopt regulations to further the chapter's purposes and provide compliance guidance.
+The chapter is not actionable or enforceable during extraordinary or emergency situations as defined in the statute.

 Penalties

 An entity that has engaged in a pattern or practice of violating the chapter is liable for a civil penalty not exceeding $10,000 per violation.
-No private damages, attorney fees, or injunctive relief provisions are specified.
-Penalties require a finding of a pattern or practice — isolated violations do not appear to trigger the penalty provision.
+Penalties require a showing of a pattern or practice — a single isolated violation does not trigger the penalty.
+Remedies are cumulative with other law.

 Who Is Covered